 I am skilled in using Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Complicated Grief Therapy, and other evidence supported approaches to assist you in dealing with your anxiety, depression, relationship problems, trauma, anger management, or other difficulties.
 I feel privileged to be able to watch you gain insight and experience more joy.

 More Info About My Practice

-My fees are $110 for the first session and $80 for each additional session.
+My fees are $150 for the first intake, and $120 for each session thereafter.
 I accept Bensinger Dupont (BDA) Kentucky, Employee Network Inc. (ENI) Kentucky, CareSource Ohio, Medical Mutual Ohio, cash, all major credit cards, check, and PayPal.
 I am in the process of getting on more insurance panels in Kentucky.
 My offices are located in Erlanger, Kentucky and Mt.
 Washinton, Ohio.
 I typically see clients on Monday and Tuesday evenings in Kentucky, and Wednesdays and Thursdays in Ohio.
 For more details, please contact me with any questions by phone, email, or at my website.

 How Psychotherapy Can Help

 Research has proven repeatedly that Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) are effective in decreasing the intensity, duration, and frequency of emotional problems.
 It operates under the premise that human beings are not disturbed by events or situations, but by the views we take of these events and situations.
 In order for you to feel better and improve relationships, you must learn to be aware of and understand your thought patterns contributing to the way you feel and behave.